ray17n/smart_reservations/README.md

     - Total amount aligned to the right.
     - New status field: Created, Submitted, Pending customer verification, Pending confirmation payments, Confirmed, Checked-in, Completed, Cancelled.
   - Accommodation units:
+    - Show a calculated rate sample applying the multiplier rate in the accommodation unit page.
     - Added a new tab with information of the reservations.
     - There's now a sample of the calculated multiplier rate in the description of the multipglier rate field in the accomodation unit page and edit page.
   - Initial options of Accommodation Unit and Reservation content types  are now controlled programatically.